News & Updates

 When the brain senses that sufficient cortisol has been produced, it decreases ACTH production, thereby decreasing adrenal gland activity.
 This feedback loop is a little like the thermostat in your home.
 When the house is warm enough, the thermostat turns off the furnace.

 Adrenal exhaustion is a condition where the body can NO LONGER CONVERT the precursor hormones into cortisol.
 This may be due to chronic stress, chemical damage, and/or genetic abnormality.
-Over the years, the veterinary community has called this condition by various names: hyperestrogenism, atypical Cushing’s disease, and Plechner’s syndrome.
+Over the years, the veterinary community has called this condition by various names over the years: hyperestrogenism, atypical Cushing’s disease, and Plechner’s syndrome.

 When the glands can no longer convert precursors into cortisol, it creates a break or interruption in the assembly line.
 The precursor hormones pile up behind that break.
 With nowhere else to go, they are rerouted down an alternate assembly line to produce hormones called adrenal sex-hormones.